-For information about study abroad, see the websites of the Center for Global Education and CUAbroad.
+For information about study abroad, see the websites of the Office of Global Strategies and CUAbroad.

 PURPOSE: To assure that students who study abroad will pursue appropriate courses of study and will receive proper credit.